voxel51/api-py/WALKTHROUGH.md

 ```

 Analytics have _inputs_, _parameters_, and _outputs_.
 Fetch the documentation
-about an analytic so you know how to run Jobs with it:
+about an Analytic so you know how to run Jobs with it:

 ```python
 doc = api.get_analytic_doc(analytic_id)